Michael Carter MSc MBACP Reg. FDAP

 The consulting room is a quiet pleasant room overlooking a garden.

 Life-experienced.
-Before training as a counsellor I was an actor and writer in theatre, films and television for many years.
-I was also a visiting lecturer in the arts department at a London university.
-I have been working with alcoholics and addicts in various capacities for well over twenty five years.
+Before training as a counsellor I was an actor and writer in films and television for many years.
+I was also a writer, and a visiting lecturer in the arts department of a London university.
+I have been working with alcoholics and addicts in various capacities for well over thirty years.

 Maps & Directions